MicrosoftDocs/azure-devops-docs/docs/project/wiki/project-vision-status.md

 ## Initialize a README file for a TFVC repo

-You can share your project vision and objective, as well as ways for team members to contribute to the project through a project README file.
 For projects that selected TFVC for version control, the README.md file needs to be at the root of your team project folder (i.e. $/TeamProject/README.md).

-Any additional Markdown files you have (ones with a *.md extension) in the root of the project folder will also show up in the left pane for easy navigation between them so you can provide additional information.

 # [New navigation](#tab/new-nav)